 Why might someone use donor eggs?

 Egg donation has been available since 1984, although it was not widely used until the past decade.
-This is likely because more individuals are delaying conception, the associated technology has improved, and the egg donation process has become more accepted socially.
+There may be many reasons for its recent popularity: more individuals are delaying conception, the associated technology has improved, and the egg donation process has become more socially accepted.

-Donor eggs are commonly used by women over 40 years old who are trying to conceive using in vitro fertilization (IVF), as the rates of successful pregnancy outcomes with donor eggs are much higher compared to IVF using their own eggs at that age.
-According to the National Center for Chronic Disease Prevention and Health Promotion, 65 percent of women over the age of 44 who use IVF use donor eggs.i
+Donor eggs are commonly used by females over 40 years old who are trying to conceive using in vitro fertilization (IVF), as egg donor success rates are much higher compared to IVF using their own eggs at that age.
+According to the National Center for Chronic Disease Prevention and Health Promotion, 65 percent of females over the age of 44 who use IVF also use donor eggs.i

-Unlike men, who produce new sperm daily, women are born with their lifetime supply of eggs.
-For this reason, both egg quantity and quality are age dependent.
-A large 2014 study published in Fertility and Sterility used a sample of 15 169 comprehensive chromosomal screening results from 2 701 patients in 3 392 cycles.
-The study found that over 83 percent of embryos that survived to the blastocyst stage created from a 43-year-old woman's eggs were aneuploid, meaning they had an incorrect number of chromosomes.ii By comparison, only 23 percent of embryos from the eggs of a 30-year-old woman were aneuploid.iii
+Unlike males, who produce new sperm daily, females are born with their lifetime supply of eggs.
+Over time, both egg quality and quantity diminish.
+For example, the number of chromosomes can be affected as shown in a large 2014 study published in Fertility and Sterility.
+Using a sample of 15,169 comprehensive chromosomal screening results from 2,701 patients in 3,392 cycles, the study found that the rate of aneuploid embryos (embryos with an incorrect number of chromosomes) increases with age.
+When using a 43-year-old female’s eggs, over 83 percent of embryos that survived until the blastocyst stage were aneuploid.ii By comparison, only 23 percent of embryos from the eggs of a 30-year-old female were aneuploid.iii

-If an intended parent has concerns about her egg quality, donor eggs are a viable option for achieving successful pregnancy outcomes.
-Common reasons for using donor eggs include:iv,v
+If an intended parent has concerns about their egg quality, donor eggs are a viable option for achieving successful pregnancy outcomes.
+Here are some common reasons for using donor eggs:iv,v

-• Hypergonadotropic hypogonadism (a condition that prevents the ovaries from functioning properly, e.g., in Turner Syndrome)
+- Hypergonadotropic hypogonadism (a condition that prevents the ovaries from functioning properly, such as in Turner syndrome)

-• Genetic conditions in a woman that may be passed down to offspring
+- Genetic conditions in a female that may be passed down to offspring

 How to find an egg donor?